IHRA definition of antisemitism: Removal under Fundamental Rights Agency

 The EUMC never granted any official status to the definition.
 In 2007, the EU replaced the EUMC with the Fundamental Rights Agency (FRA), with a broader remit than racism and antisemitism.
 It has continued to deliver annual reports of antisemitic incidents in the EU countries, based on data from its national contact points.

 Richard Kuper reported that the FRA told him around 2011 that: "Since its development we are not aware of any public authority in the EU that applies it [and the] FRA has no plans for any further development."
 He noted that an August 2010 FRA publication on antisemitism did not mention the working definition.

-Following on from the EUMC's 2004 report, the FRA's 2012 report on antisemitism equated "new antisemitism" with anti-Zionism.
+Following on from the EUMC's 2004 report, the FRA's 2012 overview of antisemitic incidents since 2001 equated "new antisemitism" with anti-Zionism.
 FRA also used the term "secondary antisemitism" to define similar accusations against Jews for using the Holocaust to manipulate non-Jews.

 In 2013, the FRA confirmed that it did not have the authority to "either set or repudiate any definitions" of antisemitism.
 In November of that year, the FRA removed the definition from its website in "a clear-out of non-official documents"; a spokesperson stated at the time: "We are not aware of any official definition [of antisemitism]."
 In April 2016, Middle East Monitor reported that, in response to a motion passed at the UK National Union of Students annual conference endorsing the definition, the FRA stated that the working definition "is not an official EU definition and has not been adopted by FRA".